 OK – So What Do I Say?

-Never focus on her body.
-Never talk about reducing calories or the size of her legs, hips, breasts or waist.
+Don’t focus on her body.
+Never talk about reducing calories or the size of her body.

 Your daughter’s body is not the issue at all.
 It is her heart and her mind that you should be concerned about.
-Work with a professional to help her heal from her eating disorder.
+If you believe she may have an eating disorder, get her evaluated.
 The sooner you help her, the better her chances are for recovery.